Manifesto · GeoClear

 Humans have to put it back when they move from face-to-face to remote.
 Machines have to put it back when they move from a single trusted operator to a multi-agent economy.
 The mechanism is different (humans use intentional cues, machines use cryptographic envelopes), but the principle is identical.

 This is not a small claim.
 The agentic economy that everyone is excited about, agents booking flights, signing contracts, moving money, runs through APIs that today carry zero body language.
-Many high-stakes workflows are, structurally, a one-word reply.
+Many high-impact actions are, structurally, a one-word reply.
 The fix is not “better AI.”
-The fix is signed receipts.
+The fix is operational evidence that travels with the action.
+An operational evidence record is one technical artifact that can carry that evidence.
+The agent can propose.
+The receiving system should verify.
+Valid evidence proceeds.
+Missing evidence holds.
+Policy violations block.
+Tampered evidence rejects.
+The customer keeps the record.

 What I’m asking you to do